 2. Successful Musicians Are Self Educated

-Even with schooling and degrees there’s a lot of self education that takes place because this business is consistently changing.
-When a new application or trend surfaces, I can’t afford to for a college or tech school to come out with a course.
+Even with schooling and degrees, there’s a lot of self-education that takes place because this business is consistently changing.
+When a new application or trend surfaces, I can’t afford to wait for a college or tech school to come out with a course.

-I have to get it under my fingernails yesterday and turn into income stream.
+I have to get it under my fingernails yesterday and turn it into an income stream.
 Even if you find a school that’s on the ball (always updating) you still have to educate yourself (trial and error) to make the trend/technique or piece of technology work for you.

 Here’s a great example!
-In Novemeber 2013, I wrote a post called Maschine Studio vs MPC Renaissance.
+In November 2013, I wrote a post called Maschine Studio vs MPC Renaissance.
 I wrote this post for several reasons.

 As expected, there were great responses, debates, traffic… Hell, I even got some hate mail.
 Long story shortened, those that purchased Maschine Studio were all over it when it first came out.

-Even during the ‘Buzz Period’ “It’s going to be a game changer” “2013 is going to be mine for sure” People were flocking to as if it were the missing link to their success.
-But as months past, those same people (most) were reverting back to their old setups.
+Even during the ‘Buzz Period’ “It’s going to be a game-changer” “2013 is going to be mine for sure” People were flocking to as if it were the missing link to their success.
+But as months passed, those same people (most) were reverting back to their old setups.

 How do I know this?
 Simple → Social feeds and forums.
 Why was this happening? → Learning curves!
 I still chat with people on Instagram asking “how’s machine studio working for ya” the response falls along the lines of